UofA-SPEAR/software/README.md

 ball_find_00.world: A large world using a 3D model of terrain from mars

 ball_find_01.world: A small world containing several obstacles and a tennis ball path for the rover to follow

+## Scripts

+Contained in this repository is a python script named "generate_balls.py".
+This script was created with the purpose of generating tennis balls at random locations for our worlds.
+Generate_balls generates n amount of balls in a x by y square area centered at (0,0) at height z. (n, x, y, and z are user input)

+USAGE: Follow the prompt given by the script.
+It will generate the first part of the XML content in filename (specified by the user).
+The second part of the XML content will be generated in filename2.
+Copy the content from filename, and paste it right above the line "</state>" in your .world file.
+Next, copy the content from filename2, and paste it right above "</world>" in your .world file.
+Ensure that proper indentation is maintained when transferring the XML to the .world file.